thanhpv15/deco/README.md

 expect(Composed2().genre).to.equal('reggae');
 ```

+Use `Deco.load` instead of `loadFrom` to load the current directory.

 Deco.js factories are themselves decorators!
 Use them to group decorators for use in other factories, or call them directly on existing objects.

 ```javascript